AlexAltea/orbital/README.md

 ## Acknowledgements

 Thanks to all people who have directly or indirectly helped in making this possible.
-In no particular order: *wildcard, flatz, idc, masterzorag, zer0xff, zecoxao, z80, x41*.
+In alphabetical order: *flatz, idc, m0rph3us1987, masterzorag, wildcard, x41, zecoxao, zer0xff, z80*.
 Also many anonymous folks and others who might have slipped my mind.
 You know who you are!